gjburke/gjburke.github.io/notes/HoML.markdown

 - make trainign even more random by setting random thresholds for each node on a tree
 - trades more bias for lower variance

-Random forests make it easy to measure the relative importance of each feature by looking at which impact impurity the most
+Random forests make it easy to measure the relative importance of each feature by looking at which impact impurity the most.
+They are also just really powerful classifier models.

 ### Boosting